Reclaiming Eschatology & Atonement During A Convergence of

 Appendix Summaries

-- Appendix I: A Comparison With Historic & Contemporary Eschatology
+- Appendix I — A Comparison with Historic & Contemporary Eschatological Thought

 Some Quotes from the Book